How to Upload More Files to NotebookLM? File Size and Upload Limits (2026)

 - File size: 200MB maximum for uploaded files

-- PDF pages: No page limit (only word count matters)
+- PDF pages: no page limit (only word count matters)

 - Sources per notebook: 50 (Free), 100 (Plus), 300 (Pro), 600 (Ultra)